Updated February 20, 2019.

-Each year, more than 11 billion square feet of carpeting and area rugs are installed in the United States, and they all need to be cleaned on a regular basis, which is why the carpet cleaning market is worth $5 billion.
-Entrepreneurs who want to grab a piece of that action have a very short but extremely solid list of business concepts to examine with these top 5 carpet cleaning franchises of 2018.
+Each year, more than 11 billion square feet of carpeting and area rugs are installed in the United States, and it all needs to be cleaned on a regular basis, which is why the carpet cleaning market is worth nearly $5 billion.
+Entrepreneurs who want to grab a piece of that action have a small but surprisingly solid list of business concepts to examine more closely with these top 5 carpet cleaning franchises of 2019.

 Franchisees will need to work hard at building up a pool of loyal customers who actively refer new customers.
 The reason why this has to be a priority is because there are many independent companies out there offering cut-rate pricing but delivering sub-standard results.
 By contrast, the reason these five companies are so successful is because their cleaning methods and technologies deliver superior results.

-All but one of the companies on the list have achieved a ranking on Entrepreneur magazine’s 2018 Franchise 500 list.
-Ironically, the company that is not a Franchise 500 member is the one that’s been around the longest.
+Three out of the five companies on this list have achieved rankings on Entrepreneur magazine’s Franchise 500.
+Ironically, the company that is not part of the Franchise 500 is the one that’s been around the longest.
 Then again, this might just show that the old-timers of carpet cleaning franchises are being challenged by more recent market entrants.

-Here are our picks for the 5 best carpet cleaning franchises of 2018:
+Here are the 5 best carpet cleaning franchises of 2019:

 1. Chem-Dry Carpet & Upholstery Cleaning